 In writing the scripts for Mawdryn Undead, Grimwade wanted to suggest that part of the reason the Doctor is so accepting of Turlough is because he still misses Adric; this motive was eventually dropped, however.
 Turlough's headmaster was originally called Mr Sellick.
 Grimwade also specified that a flashback sequence should be included in the episode two scene where the Doctor helps the Brigadier regain his memory.
 This practise had met with some acclaim in two recent serials -- Season Eighteen's Logopolis and Season Nineteen's Earthshock -- both of which had been directed by Grimwade.
 It also jibed with Nathan-Turner's desire to appeal to the programme's fanbase.

 Assigned to direct Mawdryn Undead was Peter Moffatt, whose most recent Doctor Who work had been on The Visitation a year earlier.
 Prominent in Moffatt's cast was Valentine Dyall, playing the Black Guardian.
 Dyall had originated the role in 1978's The Armageddon Factor and agreed to reprise it for the new trilogy of stories, despite being in ill health and losing confidence in his abilities as a performer.

 The other key cast decision for Mawdryn Undead was the part of Turlough himself.
 This proved to be an arduous process, and Nathan-Turner began to grow concerned that no suitable actor would be found.
 Finally, Nathan-Turner's partner, Gary Downie, recommended a young actor named Mark Strickson, who had recently appeared in a minor role in a few episodes of the medical drama Angels.
 Strickson had gotten his start in theatre, and had also recently appeared on television in Juliet Bravo and Strangers.
 Strickson auditioned for Turlough, and Nathan-Turner found himself in agreement with Downie's assessment.

-Before he could offer Strickson the role of Turlough, however, Nathan-Turner was informed that the production team of Angels were planning to make Strickson a regular.
+Before he could offer Strickson the role of Turlough, however, Nathan-Turner was informed that the production team of Angels was planning to make Strickson a regular.
 Although the actor had not formally agreed to joining Angels permanently, its writers were already preparing scripts which incorporated his character.
 Strickson, however, was irritated by the presumptuousness of the Angels producers, and decided to join Doctor Who after all.
 On June 14th, he was contracted for eighteen episodes, encompassing the remainder of Season Twenty.